shuozhixu/Modelling_2024/README.md

 ## Alloys

-At least two alloys will be considered
+At least two alloys will be considered.

 ### CoCrNi